Kau (commercial guild): Organization

-The "Hangjiao" organization is operated by "Jiao Members", who are further divided into "Lu Zhu" (爐主 in Chinese, means "Furnace owner".) and "Lu Ding" (爐丁 in Chinese, the word "Ding/丁" means "men" in general.).
-Before becoming a member, one has to pay a membership fee, and also indicate their detailed residence, store number, and amount of burden in the registration book to become a member of the Jiao community (also known as furnace foot).
-The person in charge of all affairs is the "Lu Zhu" and if a "Lu Ding" wants to leave the Hangjiao, he must first notify the "Lu Zhu" and if the "Lu Ding" violates Jiao regulations, the "Lu Zhu" also has the power to punish.
-In addition to the Jiao business, furnace owners highly rely on maritime safety in their commercial activities and place special emphasis on the belief in the sea god.
+The "Kau" organization is operated by "Kau Members", who are further divided into "Lu Zhu" (爐主 in Chinese, means "Furnace owner".) and "Lu Ding" (爐丁 in Chinese, the word "Ding/丁" means "men" in general.).
+Before becoming a member, one has to pay a membership fee, and also indicate their detailed residence, store number, and amount of burden in the registration book to become a member of the Kau community (also known as furnace foot).
+The person in charge of all affairs is the "Lu Zhu" and if a "Lu Ding" wants to leave the Hangjiao, he must first notify the "Lu Zhu" and if the "Lu Ding" violates Kau regulations, the "Lu Zhu" also has the power to punish.
+In addition to the Kau business, furnace owners highly rely on maritime safety in their commercial activities and place special emphasis on the belief in the sea god.
 Therefore, they must hold an annual festival to pray for good weather.
 They generally choose to hold the festival on the 23rd day of the third month of the lunar calendar, on Mazu Day; or on the 5th day of the fifth month of the lunar calendar, on Shuixian Zunwang Day.
 On the day of the gathering, the furnace owner has the obligation to report to the furnace owner the income and expenditure of that year and the status of the surrounding area, and the furnace owner may raise opinions or questions regarding the furnace owner's report.